Dr. Raibagkar of the Lahey Hospital & Medical Center has no relevant financial relationship to disclose.)

 • CNS candidiasis is a leading cause of mortality among invasive candidiasis infections.

 • Neonates, patients with neurosurgical intervention, and immunosuppressed patients, including those with neutropenia, diabetes, extensive wounds, hematologic malignancy, people living with HIV (PLWH), organ transplant recipients, and intravenous drug users are susceptible to disseminated infection and, therefore, CNS invasion.

 Historical note and terminology

-The history of candidiasis dates back to the 4th century BC when Hippocrates described oral aphtha (thrush) in 2 patients with severe underlying disease.
+The history of candidiasis dates to the 4th century BC when Hippocrates described oral aphtha (thrush) in 2 patients.
 In 1861, Zenker discovered a Candida-like organism in brain lesions.
 A brain abscess caused by Candida species was initially reported in 1895 (Kwon-Chung and Bennett 1992).
 In 1933 Smith and Sano identified the first case of Candida meningitis, but it was not until 1943 that Candida was successfully cultured from a cerebral lesion.
 Candida remained a relatively uncommon CNS pathogen until the 1960s when use of chemotherapeutic agents, glucocorticoids, and intravenous heroin rendered increasing numbers of patients susceptible to Candida infections (Scheld et al 2004).